 - Make art more accessible to the community

 - Highlight the extraordinary talent of the Conservatory to the Boston community

-Today, more than 38% of the conservatory’s total student population participates in Conservatory Connections, representing all three specialities for which the school is known: dance, music, and theater.
-By participating in Conservatory Connections, students can experience performing for non-traditional audiences in unconventional spaces, and more importantly, use their talent to give back to their community.
+Today, more than 38 percent of the Conservatory’s total student population participates in Conservatory Connections, representing all three specialities for which the school is known: dance, music, and theater.
+By participating in Conservatory Connections, students can experience performing for non-traditional audiences in unconventional spaces and, more importantly, use their talent to give back to their community.

 Conservatory Connections offers outreach performances, community classes, and autism-related programming.
-Ensemble groups, including the Troubadors (opera) Cabaret (theater) and Chamber Music, perform for community partners citywide, while Autism-Friendly Performances bring children and families on-campus to experience live theater.
+Ensemble groups, including the Troubadours (opera), Cabaret (theater), and Chamber Music, perform for community partners citywide, while autism-friendly performances bring children and families on campus to experience live theater.

-To get involved, contact the Office of External Relations.
+To get involved, contact the External Relations Office.